Mark-MDO47/ArduinoClass/99_Resources/README.md

 ## KCX_BT_EMITTER Bluetooth Audio Transmitter
 [Top](#resources "Top")<br>
 The KCX_BT_EMITTER can take the audio from the YX5200 and send it to a bluetooth speaker.
 The KCX_BT_EMITTER Version 1.1 (and 1.2) supports Bluetooth 4.1 and is about $3.50 on Ebay or $1.50 on aliexpress.com.
 This is the one I am familiar with.
 I have heard rumors of an updated Version 1.7 supporting stereo and/or Bluetooth 5.x but have no experience with these, although I have ordered some and will be experimenting with them.<br>
 The information on commanding the KCX_BT_EMITTER to auto-pair to a specific speaker is in Chinese.
-There is a trick to getting a low-noise connection between this and the YX5200.
-I have pointers to details and a utility I wrote to help with commanding/pairing plus information on the low-noise connection in the following link.
+Also there is a trick to getting a low-noise connection between this and the YX5200.
+I have pointers to these details and some utilities I wrote to help with commanding/pairing in the following link.
 - https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER

 ![alt text](https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER/raw/master/images/KCX_BT_Board_IMG_1351.png "Image of KCX_BT_EMITTER Bluetooth Audio Transmitter")